rust-embedded/rust-raspberrypi-OS-tutorials/06_drivers_gpio_uart/README.md

   from kernel code.
 - Drivers are stored in `src/bsp/device_driver`, and can be reused between `BSP`s.
     - We introduce the `GPIO` driver, which pinmuxes the RPi's PL011 UART.
+      - Note how this driver differentiates between **RPi 3** and **RPi4**.
+Their HW is different, so we have to account for it in SW.
     - Most importantly, the `PL011Uart` driver: It implements the `console::interface::*` traits and is from now on used as the main system console output.
 - `BSP`s now contain a memory map in `src/bsp/raspberrypi/memory.rs`.
-In the specific case, they contain the Raspberry's `MMIO` addresses which are used to instantiate the respectivedevice drivers.
+In the specific case, they contain the Raspberry's `MMIO` addresses which are used to instantiate the respective device drivers.
-- We also modify the `panic!` handler, so that it does not anymore rely on `println!`, which uses the globally-shared instance of the `UART` that might be locked when an error is encountered (for now this can't happen due to the `NullLock`, but with a real lock it becomes an issue).
+- We also modify the `panic!` handler, so that it does not anymore rely on `println!`, which uses the globally-shared instance of the `UART` that might be locked when an error is encountered (for now, this can't happen due to the `NullLock`, but with a real lock it becomes an issue).
     - Instead, it creates a new UART driver instance, re-initializes the device and uses that one to print.
 This increases the chances that the system is able to print a final important message before it suspends itself.